-The Western Mediterranean is subjected to low pressures travelling from West to East and inducing a counter-clockwise wind pattern.
-Hence, on the French South coast, the wind will blow from South to East first, then turn to North to NW, generating the famous Mistral and Tramontana.
-This explains that it can be difficult to sail from Marseille to Cabo de Creus and that this must be done close to the coast to avoid high offshore waves induced by the Tramontana.
-The trip back may lead through the Baleares and Sardinia, where the westerlies will prevail, then along the western coasts of Sardinia and Corsica where a southern wind may blow.
+The Western Mediterranean is subjected to low pressures travelling from west to east and inducing a counter-clockwise wind pattern.
+Hence, on the south coast of France, the wind will first blow from south to east and then turn to north to NW, generating the famous Mistral and Tramontana.
+This explains why it can be difficult to sail from Marseille to Cabo de Creus and why this must be done close to the coast to avoid high offshore waves induced by the Tramontana.
+The trip back may lead through the Baleares and Sardinia, where the westerlies will prevail, then along the western coasts of Sardinia and Corsica where a southerly wind may blow.
 Those going to Rome will take the dangerous Straits of Bonifacio between Sardinia and Corsica.

-The coast of North Africa is prone to summer easterlies between Cap Bon and Oran, but has a lack of wind between Oran and Gibraltar … in addition to adverse east-going surface currents of Atlantic water compensating the Mediterranean evaporation.
+The coast of North Africa is prone to summer easterlies between Cap Bon and Oran, but has a lack of wind between Oran and Gibraltar … in addition to adverse east-going surface currents of Atlantic water compensating for Mediterranean evaporation.

-The Tunisian Golfe de Gabes and Libyan Gulf of Syrt have a tidal range up to 1 m inducing tidal currents that can be used by sailors in both directions.
-The summer winds may blow from North to East.
+The Tunisian Golfe de Gabes and Libyan Gulf of Syrt have a tidal range up to 1 m, inducing tidal currents that can be used by sailors in both directions.
+The summer winds may blow from north to east.

 The access to the Black Sea is very difficult because of the strong southward surface current of fresh water flowing towards the Mediterranean Sea, in addition to NE winds.
-Inside the Black Sea, currents flow counter-clockwise and favour a trip to the East along the Turkish coast, before crossing over to Crimea and the Azov Sea against prevailing winds.
-Nevertheless, ancient seafarers are known to have sailed massively along the western Black Sea coast to Crimea, possibly because this trip was free of pirates.
+Inside the Black Sea, currents flow counter-clockwise favouring eastward travel along the Turkish coast, before crossing over to Crimea and the Azov Sea against the prevailing winds.
+Nevertheless, ancient seafarers are known to have sailed in large numbers along the western Black Sea coast to Crimea, possibly because this trip was free of pirates.

-On the Red Sea, the wind is blowing from North in its northern part (say North of Port Sudan at 20° latitude) and the Red Sea Pilot states that "you should not count on any South winds from Ras Banas northwards" (Berenike at 24° latitude).
+On the Red Sea, the wind blows from the north in its northern part (e.g. north of Port Sudan at 20° latitude), and the Red Sea Pilot states that "you should not count on any south winds from Ras Banas northwards" (Berenike at 24° latitude).
 The southern Red Sea has seasonal variations due to the monsoon regime and winds can be strong in the Straits of Bab el-Mandeb.
-In the Nile valley, the wind is blowing from North against the current most of the time and the Nile delta is subject to seasonal variations with its famous summer northerlies.
-Ancient ships therefore had three options when sailing back to Memphis (Cairo) and Alexandria: either struggling against the wind on the Red Sea until Arsinoe/Clysma (Suez); either unload at Berenike (near Ras Banas) or Myos Hormos (Quseir al-Qadim) and cross the western desert of Egypt until Coptos (Qift) to sail down the Nile; either unload at Leuké Komé (probably Sharm al-Wajh, acc. to Nehmé) or at Charmotas (possibly Sharm Yanbu) and go overland with Nabataean carriers until Petra and Gaza.
-Another option was sailing to Charax Spasinou (Jebel Khayabir, about 50 km North of Basra), via the Gulf, in order to reach the Mediterranean coast near Palmyra, but with lots of NW winds also.
+In the Nile valley, the wind blows from the north against the current most of the time and the Nile delta is subject to seasonal variations with its famous summer northerlies.
+Ancient shippers therefore had three options when sailing back to Memphis (Cairo) and Alexandria: struggling against the wind on the Red Sea as far as Arsinoe/Clysma (Suez); unloading the cargo at Berenike (near Ras Banas) or Myos Hormos (Quseir al-Qadim) and carrying it across the western desert of Egypt as far as Coptos (Qift) and then down the Nile; or unloading the cargo at Leuké Komé (probably Sharm al-Wajh, acc. to Nehmé) or at Charmotas (possibly Sharm Yanbu) and transporting it overland with Nabataean carriers as far as Petra and Gaza.
+Another option was sailing to Charax Spasinou (Jebel Khayabir, about 50 km north of Basra), via the Gulf, in order to reach the Mediterranean coast near Palmyra, but with lots of NW winds there too.

 Some of this is summarised below.